mobizt/FirebaseClient/README.md

 The `Debug Information` (`String`) can be obtained from `AsyncResult::debug()`.

-There are two use cases of async result: with callback function and without callback function.
+There are four use cases of async result: async task with callback function, async task without callback function, sync task with external async result and sync task with internal default async result.

-   1. User provided async result (without callback function).
+   1. User provided async result in case async task (without callback function).

    The async result was defined by user and passed to the async tasks as the following.